h4x3rotab/dstack-teekit/README.md

 user and the TEE.

-Applications using encrypted TEE channels can just use public certificate authorities and proxies like Let's Encrypt and Cloudflare, and retain the guarantee that users are directly connecting to the TEE.
+Applications using encrypted TEE channels can just use public certificate authorities like Let's Encrypt and Cloudflare, while keeping the guarantee that users are directly connecting to the TEE.

 The `tee-channels` package is a building block, intended as part of a planned larger system for simplifying the deployment of TEE